The Top 12 Free CompTIA Practice Exams for 2026

 | Access Method | Requires free account creation to access the demo tests. |

-The most significant limitation, as with other premium product trials, is the brevity of the demos; they are simply too short to provide meaningful practice or a comprehensive skill assessment.
-They serve purely as a trial or preview.
-To truly prepare for your exam with a tool like this, you will need to purchase the full product, as the free component is not designed for sustained study.
+The main limitation, common with premium product trials, is the short length of the demos.
+They usually offer about 5 questions, which is too brief for a full skill assessment or a meaningful training session.
+These are previews rather than a complete study solution.
+To prepare for an exam with a tool like this, you must buy the full product, as the free version is not designed for sustained study.

 9. CertBlaster